phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are accessible design patterns used, see [accessible-design-patterns.md](https://github.com/phetsims/phet-info/blob/master/doc/accessible-design-patterns.md)
 - [ ] Does resetting the simulation also reset the entire PDOM?
 - [ ] Is `Node.accessibleOrder` used appropriately to maintain visual and PDOM layout balance?
+- [ ] Make sure accessibility strings aren't being adjusted with ascii specific javascript methods like `toUpperCase()`.
+Remember that one day these strings will be translatable

 ## **PhET-iO**